 While there are a number of great wineries in Constantia, we chose the Steenberg Winery, located on Cape Town’s oldest farm.
 We did a little wine sampling, settled into the Bistro 1682, enjoyed a glass of Shiraz and sampled the tapas, while reflecting on the beauty of the day.

-We almost skipped the Cape Point Route in favor of something else in Cape Town – and that would have been a serious mistake.
-While the Cape of Good Hope is not the most southern point in Africa, it is a place of stunning, rugged beauty.
+We almost skipped the peninsula in favor of something else in Cape Town – and that would have been a serious mistake.
+While this peninsula is not the most southern point in Africa, it is a place of stunning, rugged beauty.
 Of all our time in Africa, this was one of the surprising highlights.

 Cape Point Route Visitor Information

 Cape Point and the Cape of Good Hope